 - Assessing the Surrounding Environment: lastly, the risk of the surrounding environment and community in close proximity of the pipeline needs to be assessed when considering the potential consequences of pipeline failures.

-Whether it’s employees that are at risk, identifying hazards, or making regular inspections, pipeline risk assessments not only include the need for intimate knowledge of these pipeline systems, but also requires the professional to be capable of analyzing risks, determining the likelihood of failure, the consequences if this occurred, and also the surrounding environment that would be negatively impacted by this failure.
+Whether it’s employees that are at risk, identifying hazards, or making regular inspections, pipeline risk assessments not only include the need for intimate knowledge of these pipeline systems, but also requires the professional to be capable of analyzing risks, determining the likelihood of failure, the consequences if failure occurs, and also the surrounding environment that would be negatively impacted by this failure.

 As every project presents safety risks, consult a knowledgeable and experienced attorney to ensure you are compliant with OSHA standards and other important federal and state regulations.